Arshix666/MULTICORE-AND-GPU-PROGRAMMING-FALL2025/homeworks/homework-3/problem-3/readme.md

 1. **Three kernels (or one parametrized kernel)** Implement CUDA kernels that can:

-   * Compute, in parallel, whether each pixel belongs to the given line, circle, or ellipse.
+   * Compute, in parallel, whether each pixel belongs to the given shape or not.
    * Write the corresponding black/white value into `arr`.

    A common design is: